-The largest source of inefficiency comes from the cut on the z coordinate of the vertex.
-The CMD-3 drift chamber is only 40 cm long, therefore in order for particle with $\Theta\approx 1$ rad to cross all wire layers it has to originate close to center of the chamber, $|Z_{vtx}|<5$ cm.
-The beam size $\sigma_z$ varied between 1.3 and 3.0 cm over the years of data taking, leading to up to 10\% inefficiency.
-In the case of perfect detector this inefficiency is exactly the same for all final states, thus it cancels out from \eqref{formdef}.
-The cancellation may not be perfect if $Z_{vtx}$ resolution differs for $e$, $\mu$ and $\pi$.
-Special studies showed that the small difference in $Z_{vtx}$ resolution for $e^+e^-$ and $\pi^+\pi^-$ events introduces less that 0.1\% to $\varepsilon_{\pi\pi}/\varepsilon_{ee}$.
+Numerically, the largest source of inefficiency is the cut on the $z$ coordinate of the vertex.
+In order for a particle with $\Theta\approx 1$ rad to cross all wire layers, it has to originate within 5 cm of the center of the detector.
+The beam size $\sigma_z$ varied between 1.3 and 3.0 cm over the years of data taking, resulting in an inefficiency of up to 10\%.
+Special studies have shown that this inefficiency cancels out to 0.1\% or better in the ratio $\varepsilon_{\pi\pi}/\varepsilon_{ee}$.

-The difference in $dE/dx$ leads to another difference in detection efficiencies for $e$ and $\pi$ in response to cut on number of hit wires.
-The angular dependence of corresponding inefficiency was studies with the data and corrected for.
-The significant drop, up to few percent, in $dN/d\Theta$ was observed at the edge of selected solid angle.
-After accounting for this inefficiency, no residual effect is observed in $\Theta$ distribution compare to theoretical expectation, which validates the correction.
+The difference in $dE/dx$ leads to another difference in the detection efficiencies for $e$ and $\pi$ in response to the cut on the number of hit wires.
+The corresponding inefficiency was investigated and corrected using the data.
+It was found that it changes significantly, by few percent, at the edge of the allowed solid angle, $\Theta\approx 1$ rad.
+After the correction, no residual effect is observed at the edge when the $dN/d\Theta$ distribution is compared with the theoretical expectation, which confirms the correction.

-Other potential sources of inefficiency were studied using the test sample comprised of the collinear particle pairs selected on basis of calorimeter data.
-Several specific sources of inefficiency, that are not represented with the test sample, such as the pion decays in flight, the nuclear interactions of pions and the bremsstrahlung of electrons on the inner material of the detector, were studies using MC and confirmed by the special data-based studies.
+Other potential sources of inefficiency were investigated using the test sample consisting of the particle pairs selected based on the calorimeter data.
+Several specific sources of inefficiency not represented with the test sample, such as the pion decays in flight, the nuclear interactions of pions, and the bremsstrahlung of electrons on the inner material of the detector, were investigated with MC and confirmed by the special data-based studies.